folder_open Application Development

 As you have known, Google and Wikipedia are two of the most effective search engines in providing information about almost anything in the world.
 However, these kinds of tools can work only if you give them a keyword to help you search for the item of interest.
 So, the question is how can you get information about an object in front of you when you don’t know what it is?
 That is why information technology world has given birth to Augmented Reality (AR) – an ideal technology for modern life.

 What is AR?
 What can we do with it?

 AR is defined as a live direct or indirect view of a physical, real-world environment whose elements are augmented by computer-generated sensory input such as sound, video, graphics or GPS data.
 This technology increases the interaction and digital manipulation of information about everything in the real world.

-The AR technology is deeply integrating into smart device revolution denoting the whole world.
-When using smart phones or tablets with AR I’m sure you often amazed by its applications in different fields.
+The AR technology is deeply integrating into the smart device revolution denoting the whole world.
+When using smartphones or tablets with AR I’m sure you often amazed by its applications in different fields.
 Star Walk, Google Glass, Zugara and Blippar mentioned below are some typical examples of the AR applications that are being interested in most often today.

 Other AR platform, Zugara is known as an interactive marketing agency with a smart shopping application facilitating customers to try on clothing virtually.
 By your webcam, this application will detect where you are standing as well as adjust the position of the clothes, so you just move your arms above your head to select any item through the variety of options.

 Last but not least, businesses can get benefits from Blippar’s application - an efficient marketing tool to publicize information including brand name, features of products, Facebook/Twitter’s address as the device targets the goods' packaging.
 All above examples show the promising future of AR which is expected to bring practical applications over all aspects from industry, military, medicines to education, e-commerce, etc. changing the world in how we view and review technology online.